-While exploring a woodland, one can observe a variety of plant life, including wild shrubs, small plants, and diverse tree species, all coexisting peacefully.
+While taking a walk in the forest, you can observe a diverse array of plant life, including wild shrubs, delicate flowers, and different types of trees, all coexisting peacefully.

 But what if you could create this working ecosystem in your own backyard and produce food as well?
 Planting different species in layers can make your yard beautiful and productive!